victorccard/Portfolio/README.md

 - I´m very curious, always looking for challenges.

 - Loved by tech💾, series📺 and sports⚽.
-- Married to my beautiful wife marina💑.
+- Married to my beautiful wife Marina💑.
 <hr>
 Where Find Me? 🔍